Top-Tuning: a study on transfer learning for an efficient alternative to fine tuning for image classification with fast kernel methods: Theory

-The fine-tuning and top-tuning approaches are briefly described next, and illustrated in Figure \ref{fig:Pipeline}.
-Given a state-of-the-art deep learning model pre-trained on a source dataset (e.g. ImageNet), and a target dataset of input-output pairs $\{(x_i, y_i)\}_{i=1}^n$ on which we solve a classification problem, we can perform two different transfer approaches: \begin{enumerate} \item \textit{Fine-tuning}: in a typical architecture for image classification, convolutional layers are followed by fully connected layers:
+We assume we are given a state-of-the-art deep learning model pre-trained on a source dataset (e.g. ImageNet), and a target dataset of input-output pairs $\{(x_i, y_i)\}_{i=1}^n$ to address a new image classification problem.
+The inputs images, the outputs are discrete labels $y_i\in \{1, \dots, T\}$, for instance different semantic classes.
+In our study, we consider {two alternative transfer approaches, with the aim of highlighting the potential of our {\em top-tuning} methodology versus the common fine-tuning alternative:} \begin{enumerate} \item \textit{Fine-tuning}: a typical deep learning architecture for image classification, {includes $C$ convolutional layers} followed by { L} fully connected layers, which we may formalize as:

-In the basic idea of transfer learning by {\em fine-tuning}, fully connected layers are updated on the top of the pre-trained architecture.
-Then the model is fine tuned the model to the new task.
-Notice that this procedure may update both the parameters of the fully connected and of the pre-trained part in an end-to-end fashion minimizing an empirical error via back-propagation. \item \textit{Top-tuning}: in the top-tuning approach we consider the representation $\Phi$ given by:
+In the basic idea of transfer learning by {\em fine-tuning}, we start from a pre-trained model $\Phi_{PT}$ and update the structure of the fully connected layers to address the new classification task.
+Then we fine-tune the model on the target dataset.
+Notice that this procedure may involve both the parameters of the fully connected and of the convolutional layers in an end-to-end fashion minimizing an empirical error via back-propagation. {It can be more or less deep, depending on the portion of the architecture we want to fine-tune}.
+The fine-tuning pipeline is shown in \autoref{fig:Pipeline}(Left).

+\item \textit{Top-tuning}: in this case, we start from a pre-trained model as in Equation \ref{eq:cnn}; we fix the convolutional layers $\Phi_{C}, \ldots,\Phi_{1}$.
+We then compute the pre-trained convolutional features on the target dataset and use them to train a fast kernel classifier.
+The overall top-tuning pipeline is shown in \autoref{fig:Pipeline}(Right), and may be formalized as follows: